Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Compatibility

-Only single-use beverage containers up to 3 litres are accepted, namely plastic bottles and aluminium or steel cans.
+Only single-use beverage containers smaller than 3 litres are accepted, namely plastic bottles and aluminium or steel cans.

 Emptying